Analysis | With Carson Wentz, the Commanders hope his production finally matches his talent

 The latest and most dramatic example came last season in Week 18.
 The Colts’ stunning loss to the two-win Jacksonville Jaguars that kept them out of the postseason wasn’t entirely on Wentz — the defense and his offensive supporting cast shared the blame — but he shouldered a sizable chunk.
 Wentz completed 17 of 29 passes for 185 yards, one touchdown and one interception.
 He took six sacks and lost a fumble.
-Per ESPN, his QBR of 4.3 was one of the worst for any passer all season.
+Per ESPN, his total quarterback rating of 4.3 was one of the worst for any passer all season.

-It’s fair to wonder if Wentz will fare any better with Washington.
+It’s fair to wonder whether Wentz will fare any better with Washington.
 Wentz will turn 30 in December and was just traded away by his biggest advocate, Colts Coach Frank Reich, who was the Philadelphia Eagles’ offensive coordinator during Wentz’s MVP-caliber 2017 season.
 But even if the Commanders’ coaches can’t help Wentz improve, even if he remains a quarterback with a chasm between his talent and his production, he figures to be an upgrade over Taylor Heinicke in ability and consistency.

 This is key for a Washington offense that has struggled for the past two years.
-It’s difficult to know how much blame falls on coordinator Scott Turner, because he has spent the bulk of his tenure calling plays for limited quarterbacks in Dwayne Haskins, Alex Smith and Heinicke.
+It’s difficult to know how much blame falls on coordinator Scott Turner because he has spent the bulk of his tenure calling plays for limited quarterbacks in Dwayne Haskins, Alex Smith and Heinicke.
 Wentz, an established NFL starter, was considered for most of this past season about league average, and he should bring some of the stability that Ryan Fitzpatrick was expected to offer in 2021.

 “Would think the team is betting on the physical tools, 2nd/3rd level throws in Scott Turner’s offense,” ESPN analyst Matt Bowen wrote.
 “Deep in-breakers, skinny posts, play-action/boot concepts.
 Wentz is capable of stretching the field, attacking intermediate windows.
 Still see mechanical deficiencies at times, which can force him to miss some layups.”